autogluon/autogluon-fair/README.md

 | ('updated', ' Male')               |  0.830864  |          0.74397    | 0.652284   | 0.579829  |   0.866049  | 0.523155  | 0.91321   |             1965 |             4515 |              0.303241 |                 0.183179   |
 | ('updated', 'Maximum difference')  |  0.0684973 |          0.133616   | 0.00781595 | 0.0343327 |   0.347018  | 0.326703  | 0.0360405 |             1612 |             1579 |              0.195913 |                 0.00744171 |

+## Overview

+Autogluon.fair is a postprocessing approach for enforcing fairness, with support for a wide range of performance metrics and fairness criteria, and support for inferred attributes, i.e. it does not require access to protected attributes at test time.
+Under the hood, FairPredictor works by adjusting the decision boundary for each group individually.
+Where groups are not available, it makes use of inferred group membership to adjust decision boundaries.

+The key idea underlying this toolkit is that for a wide range of use cases, the most suitable classifier should do more than maximize some form of accuracy.
+We offer a general toolkit that allows different measures to be optimized and additional constraints to be imposed by tuning the behavior of a binary predictor on validation data.

+For example, classifiers can be tuned to maximize performance for a wide range of metrics such as:

+* Accuracy
+* Balanced Accuracy
+* F1 score
+* MCC
+* Custom utility functions

+While also approximately satisfying a wide range of group constraints such as:

+* Demographic Parity (The idea that positive decisions should occur at the same rates for all protected groups, for example for men at the same rate as for women)
+* Equal Opportunity (The recall should be the same for all protected groups)
+* Minimum Recall Constraints (The recall should be above a particular level for all groups)
+* Minimum Precision Constraints (The precision should be above a particular level for all groups)
+* Custom Fairness Metrics

+The full set of constraints and objectives can be seen in the list of measures at the bottom of the document.

-## Why Another Fairness Library?
+### Why Another Fairness Library?

 Fundamentally, most existing fairness methods are not appropriate for ensemble methods like AutoGluon.
 Under the hood, autogluon makes use of many different types of classifiers trained on random subsets of the data, and it's inherent complexity makes fairness methods that iteratively retrain classifiers punitively slow.
 The use of random subsets makes AutoGluon robust to small amounts of mislabeled data, but also means that methods that iteratively make small changes to the training data to enforce fairness can have unpredictable behavior.
 At same time, the many different types of sub-classifiers used mean that any method inprocessing method that requires the alteration of every method used to train a sub-classifier is not feasible.

 That said, we make several design decisions which we believe make for a better experience for data scientists:

-### Fine-grained control of behavior
+#### Fine-grained control of behavior

-#### Wide Choice of performance measure
+##### Wide Choice of performance measure

 Unlike other approaches to fairness, FairPredictor allows the optimization of arbitrary performance measures such as F1 or MCC, subject to fairness constraints.
-This can substantially decrease the fairness/performance trade-off with, for example, F1 scores being 3-4% higher when directly optimized for rather than accuracy.
+This can substantially improve the fairness/performance trade-off with, for example, F1 scores being 3-4% higher when directly optimized for rather than accuracy.

-#### Wide Choice of Fairness Measures
+##### Wide Choice of Fairness Measures

 Rather than offering a range of different fairness methods that enforce a small number of fairness definitions through a variety of different methods, we offer one method that can enforce a much wider range of fairness definitions out of the box, alongside support for custom fairness definitions.

 Of the set of metrics discussed in [Verma and Rubin](https://fairware.cs.umass.edu/papers/Verma.pdf), and the metrics measured by [Sagemaker Clarify](https://docs.aws.amazon.com/sagemaker/latest/dg/clarify-measure-post-training-bias.html), out of the box FairPredictor offers the ability to both measure and enforce 7 of the 8 metrics used to evaluate classifier decision measured in Verma and Rubin, and 11 of the 13 measures used in Clarify.

-#### Direct Remedy of Harms
+##### Direct Remedy of Harms

+See summary [article](https://www.wired.com/story/bias-statistics-artificial-intelligence-healthcare/) on the problems this addresses.
+More details are in the [paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4331652).

+An Ipython notebook generating many of the figures in the paper can be found here: [Levelling up notebook](https://github.com/autogluon/autogluon-fair/blob/master/examples/levelling_up.ipynb)

 Many fairness measures can be understood as identifying a harm, and then equalizing this harm across the population as a whole.
-For example, the use demographic parity of identifies people as being harmed by a low selection rate, which is then set to be the same for all groups, while equal opportunity identifies people as being harmed by low recall.
+For example, the use demographic parity of identifies people as being harmed by a low selection rate, which is then set to be the same for all groups, while equal opportunity identifies people as being harmed by low recall, and balances this harm across all groups.
+However, these fairness formulations often explicitly

 As an alternative to equalizing the harm across the population, we allow data scientists to specify minimum rates of e.g., recall, precision, or selection rate for every group, with one line of code.
 E.g.

     fpredictor.fit(gm.accuracy, gm.precision.min, 0.5)

- force the found classifier to have a precision of at least 0.5 for every group.
+ finds a classifier that maximizes accuracy while having a precision of at least 0.5 for every group.

 These constraints have wider uses outside of fairness.
 For example, a classifier can be trained to identify common defects across multiple factory lines, and its behavior can be altered to enforce a recall of 90% of all defects for each line (at a cost of increased false positives).

     fpredictor.fit(gm.accuracy, gm.recall.min, 0.9)

-#### Support for Utility based approaches
+##### Support for Utility based approaches

 We provide support for the utility based approach set out in [Fairness On The Ground: Applying Algorithmic Fairness Approaches To Production Systems](https://arxiv.org/pdf/2103.06172.pdf), whereby different thresholds can be selected per group to optimize a utility-based objective.